 The global hydraulic fracturing market is evaluated at US$48.339 billion for the year 2020 growing at a CAGR of 2.41% reaching the market size of US$55.764 billion by the year 2026.
-Hydraulic fracturing is also known as fracking and is a drilling process which is used to extract oil and gas from deep under the surface of the earth.
-The method is used to create cracks deep under the surface and are widened and spread using water, chemicals and sand at high pressure.
+Hydraulic fracturing is also known as fracking and is a drilling process that is used to extract oil and gas from deep under the surface of the earth.
+The method is used to create cracks deep under the surface and is widened and spread using water, chemicals, and sand at high pressure.
 More often, the resources extracted using this method are called, ‘tight oil’ or ‘tight gas’ as these forms of fossil fuels are tightly trapped inside the hard shale rock formation.
 The technologies used to extract ‘tight oil’ or ‘tight gas’ are rapidly gaining traction in several parts of the world.
 Furthermore, a significant rise in the number of exploration and production activities in the petroleum and gas sector is expected to drive the market during the forecast period.
-Additionally, an increase in the demand for primary energy sources for various applications like, power generation, transportation, and household activities has led to an increased level of consumption of oil & gas in several industries.
+Additionally, an increase in the demand for primary energy sources for various applications likes, power generation, transportation, and household activities have led to an increased level of consumption of oil & gas in several industries.
 The demand for this type of extraction method is expected to be driven by the rising concern of declining production levels of petroleum experienced by some of the major players in the market owing to the depleting levels of conventional reserves.
 The decline in the production levels is expected to widen the demand-supply gap in the sector which is expected to further increase the hydrocarbon extraction from unconventional reserves which is done using a combination of hydraulic fracturing technique with horizontal drilling.

 The increasing popularity of the technique is due to its ability to create the required permeability which makes it easier to extract oil & gas which is more complex and difficult to do through natural production methods.
-Hydraulic fracturing originally emerged during the United States shale gas revolution which has been an important part in the exploration and production activities of untapped energy from potential resources.
-Furthermore, considering the type of wells hydraulic fracturing is majorly used on, they are, horizontal and vertical well.
-Out of these two, horizontal wells has witnessed a significant rise in their numbers over the years.
+Hydraulic fracturing originally emerged during the United States shale gas revolution which has been an important part of the exploration and production activities of untapped energy from potential resources.
+Furthermore, considering the type of wells hydraulic fracturing is majorly used on, they are horizontal and vertical well.
+Out of these two, horizontal wells have witnessed a significant rise in their numbers over the years.
 For instance, there are more than 2.000 horizontal wells present in the Permian Basin.
 According to a report, the total number of drilled wells in the Permian basin reached 555 in the month of April,2019.
 The market has for hydraulic fracturing has witnessed a significant shift from vertical to horizontal wells over the last 10 years.

-The segmentation of the global Hydraulic fracturing market has been done into technology, fluid type, application and geography.
+The segmentation of the global Hydraulic fracturing market has been done into technology, fluid type, application, and geography.
 By technology, the classification of the market has been done into Plug & Perf, Sliding Sleeve.
 By fluid type, the classification of the market has been done into Slick Water-based Fluid, Foam-based Fluid, Gelled Oil-based Fluid, and Other Base Fluids.
 By application, the classification of the market has been done into Shale Gas, Tight Gas, Tight Oil, Coal Bed Methane (CBM).
-Furthermore, on the basis of geography, the global market has been distributed as North America, South America, Europe, Middle East and Africa, and the Asia Pacific.
+Furthermore, on the basis of geography, the global market has been distributed as North America, South America, Europe, the Middle East and Africa, and the Asia Pacific.

 Shifting trends towards developing unconventional reserves will drive the market during the forecast period

 The growth of the Hydraulic fracturing market is fuelled by the increasing development of unconventional reserves like shale, tight gas, tight oil, and coal bed methane (CBM).
 The increasing concern owing to a substantial decline in the production of oil & gas in recent years due to depleting conventional sources of energy has brought a major shift towards tapping energy potential from solid rocks.
 For instance, United States produces a major amount of natural gas produced by the country itself.
-The noticeable amount of increase in the production of the gas since 2005 are due to the adoption of hydraulic fracturing technique in combination with horizontal drilling.
+The noticeable amount of increase in the production of gas since 2005 is due to the adoption of hydraulic fracturing techniques in combination with horizontal drilling.
 According to a report by the U.S Energy Information and Administration, the country produced 34 trillion cubic feet (Tcf), the highest annual amount recorded, in the year 2019.
 Furthermore, according to the report, the production of dry natural gas in the year 2019 was 9% greater than the total natural gas production done by the country.
-Out of the total 35 natural gas producing states, the market of the country is majorly being dominated by Texas (23.9%), Pennsylvania (20.0%), Louisiana (9.3%), Oklahoma (8.5%) and Ohio (7.7%).
-Therefore, the growth in the market of hydraulic fracturing is expected to be driven by the rapid developments being done in to explore the unconventional reserves.
+Out of the total 35 natural gas-producing states, the market of the country is majorly being dominated by Texas (23.9%), Pennsylvania (20.0%), Louisiana (9.3%), Oklahoma (8.5%), and Ohio (7.7%).
+Therefore, the growth in the market of hydraulic fracturing is expected to be driven by the rapid developments being done to explore unconventional reserves.

 Rising environmental concerns and lack of capital in the market will restrict the growth